 A short history of Wrose

 The old houses of Wrose, in the main, lay untouched until the rapid housing expansion of the 1930’s when many of the present semi detached houses were built.
 Until this time it abounded with fine houses built of stone and dating from the times of Charles I and II and even earlier, but they were in the main destroyed to make way for the new houses.
 One of these fine houses still stands on Snowden Road on which Thomas Craven and his wife had their initials carved and the date of 1616.
-Probably the finest of all the lost houses stood behind the present Wrose Bull, a smaller version of East Riddlesden Hall.
+Probably the finest of all the 'lost' houses stood behind the present Wrose Bull, a smaller version of East Riddlesden Hall, which was knocked down to provide new road access to the Low Ash estate.